 3 tbsp baking powder

-Make a smooth yeast dough of flour, milk, salt, sugar and butter.
+Prepare a smooth yeast dough with flour, milk, salt, yeast, sugar, and butter.